-The French savory galette is one of my favorite and a fast way of making a pie.
-Wether it is savory or sweet the process is the same.
-Roll the dough in a circle and fill with desired filling, fold edges into the center and bake.
+The French Sweet Apple Galette is one of my favorite and fast way of making a pie.
+Whether it is savory or sweet the process is the same.
+Roll the dough in a circle and fill it with the desired filling, fold the edges into the center and bake.
 Couldn’t be any easier, right?

 ¼ cup ice water (approximately)